30 Characteristics of Happy Couples

 - Listening: Listen deeply.

-- Curiosity: Be curious with the wonder of a child.
+- Curiosity: Be curious about the wonder of a child.

 - Questions: Ask questions that show your sincere interest.